 There's always some ingredient being prepared for future Banchan.
 Both inside...

 ... and outside.
 Take a look around the garden!
+As is typical on Jeju Island, there's a mandarin fruit orchard behind the house, too.

 All food served is vegan - with the exception of that mentioned pine pollen tree, which contained honey, so maybe try asking about that if you're concerned.

 I hope you liked this little tour!
-I love taking food pictures and drawing food, so I'll probably introduce more vegan restaurants both on Jeju Island and in Korea in general.
+I love taking food pictures and drawing food, so I'll probably introduce more vegan restaurants both on Jeju Island and in South Korea in general.